THE DEX AND DIZ SHOW Podcast interview with Damien (Vocals) January 25th, 2019

 15. o.k here’s the end of this interview anything you want to add?

 Yes.
 First, thank you for taking the time to learn more about us and thank you to everyone who has read this interview.
-If you’d like to know more about us, see the material discussed immediately prior to this answer, see our videos, hear our music, read the lyrics and whatever else you can think of, hit us on our website at https://threesixes.com/ which has everything going on with us as it happens, live show updates, emailing list and all of our social media links, so follow us on your favorites.
+If you’d like to know more about us, see the material discussed immediately prior to this answer, see our videos, hear our music, read the lyrics and whatever else you can think of, hit us on our website at http://threesixes.com/ which has everything going on with us as it happens, live show updates, emailing list and all of our social media links, so follow us on your favorites.
 Thanks again for the time, Adrian.
 I look forward to having a beer with you sometime in the near future.
 HORNS UP!

 ________________________________________________________________________________